-The book talks about various psychological tactics used by compliance practitioners (like salesmen, waiters, card dealers, and fund raisers) to influence us into saying yes to something to which ideally we would have said no.
+The book talks about various psychological tactics used by compliance practitioners (like salesmen, waiters, car dealers, and fundraisers) to influence us into saying yes to something to which ideally we would have said no.

 The author went and took sales jobs like of a car salesman and waiter to see these tactics in action.

 He referred to these tactics as six weapons of influence.
 Each of them forms the basis of a chapter in the book.

 Weapons of influence

 Weapons of influence consist of identifying fixed action patterns and exploiting them.
 Compliance practitioners use them as a basis for influence.

 Fixed action patterns